-Follow these 5 steps to ensure your company’s social media policy fits the bill:
+Follow these five steps to ensure your company’s social media policy fits the bill:

 - Do your homework.
 While most of the social media policies reviewed by the NLRB have been found vague and over-broad, a few have passed through the watchful eye unscathed.
 One such policy is mentioned in the NLRB’s May 30, 2012 memo.
 The NLRB found that this revised policy clarified and restricted the scope by including examples of clearly illegal or unprotected conduct, which could not be reasonably construed to include protected activity, and was therefore found to be lawful.
-The full social media policy is included at the end of the NLRB’s memo, which you can view here: OM 12_59 Report of the Acting General Counsel Concerning Social Media Cases.
+The full social media policy is included at the end of the NLRB’s memo.

 - Language is important!
 In most released cases where the NLRB has examined social media policies and found them “over-broad,” employers have failed to define in detail what constitutes “confidential” and “proprietary” information.
 Make sure you are specific when it comes to how exactly one should or should not use the company’s name or logos and provide sufficient examples of egregious conduct that will not be tolerated.
 Your wording should not be ambiguous or limiting in any way that could lead employees to feel as though their rights to protected activities are being infringed upon.